-I have a bunch of articles that I wrote around these topics that you will want to have a read of.
-Triple monitors vs Ultrawide goes over the pros and cons of either choice, and Sim Racing in Virtual Reality covers the pros and cons around VR headsets.
+I have a bunch of articles that I wrote around these topics that you will want to have a read of Triple monitors vs Ultrawide goes over the pros and cons of either choice, and Sim Racing in Virtual Reality covers the pros and cons of VR headsets.

 What triples, ultrawide, and VR headsets allow you to do is see exactly where your car is placed on the track, and in turn, that means that you’ll be able to more consistently hit the apexes, as well as use much more of the available track without fear of getting off tracks or hitting other drivers.